NEVER USED A CATTERY BEFORE? Some top tips and information.

 Cats behaviours whilst at the cattery Cats’ behaviours vary but we have observed similarities over the years we have been looking after cattery cats.
 On arrival most cats are either inquisitive as to their new environment and will explore and sniff around their cabin area or they will be anxious and want to find a hiding place.
 Once they’ve put their scent around the area it becomes their territory.
 The majority of cats don’t eat very much for the first 24-36 hours as their routine has been disrupted.
 This is normal and nothing to worry about.
 Most cats – even cats who don’t have litter trays at home – prefer to use litter trays rather than the floor.
 Most of the time cats show us similar personalities to how they are at home.
 However occasionally they surprise us here and become quite different cats (good and bad behaviours!)
 For example, your cat may not have come into contact with many other cats as far as you know and when they are presented with another cat next door to them here they may welcome play through the plastic dividers or hiss/spit.
 The cabins and runs are designed to meet all your cat’s behaviours whilst they’re here with us.
 They will sleep or sit in their beds next to the window or inside the cabin if they are shy.
 They will sit and jump on the outside steps to watch the garden birds and our family in the garden.
 They each have a scratching post to enjoy and toys to occupy them.
 Younger cats have more toys as they will use them more.
 Older cats prefer to sit in their beds by the window.
 They all have longer outside viewing seats to lie and watch the world outside.
 The heated cabins are there to retreat into on colder days.
 We won’t know what they’re like until they arrive.
 However the vast majority of cats settle down after 24-36 hours and show us their true personalities.
 They start to eat their usual portions of food by day 2.
 Some will eat immediately and aren’t put off by the change, others may take 3 days to get back to normal.
 We have a selection of goodies to encourage them such as tuna and of course Dreamies – never to be refused.

 We understand people’s anxieties of leaving their cats however they soon settle down and get used to us and the cattery environment and routine.
 We do whatever each cat needs to have a comfortable and enjoyable stay.
+On your return we will provide feedback on your cat's stay.
 On collection we often have difficulties getting cats into their carriers as they’ve made the cabins their own.
 That’s cats for you!